Tagged: cervical instability

 Your symptoms appear to originate from multiple structures.
 Hopefully you have had a good evaluation by a neurologist.

 Dr. CorenmanPLEASE REMEMBER, THIS FORUM IS MEANT TO PROVIDE GENERAL INFORMATION ON SPINE ANATOMY, CONDITIONS AND TREATMENTS.
-TO GET AN ACCURATE DIAGNOSIS, YOU MUST VISIT A QUALIFIED PROFESSIONAL IN PERSON.frog37MemberNovember 4, 2011 at 12:52 amPost count: 5
+TO GET AN ACCURATE DIAGNOSIS, YOU MUST VISIT A QUALIFIED PROFESSIONAL IN PERSON.If this forum has helped you, please let Dr. Corenman know!frog37MemberNovember 4, 2011 at 12:52 amPost count: 6

 Before my accident I was fine.
 I was never in any pain in my back or neck, I never had headaches, I traveled 100% for my job as a Senior consultant.
 I played volleyball, I exercised daily, I did yoga, swimming at least 3x a week.
 I was very active.
 I have been never married, no children.
 I was enjoying my life.
 I went jet skiing in August 2010.
 I was on the back of the jet ski when the accident happened.
 We were racing another jet ski going over 60mph (dumb I know) and I had my head turned far over my right shoulder to look back to see where the other jet ski was.
 There was a stump sticking up out of the water and driver hit the brakes turned the jet ski sharp to miss the stump and jerked my neck forward and backward with my head turned to the right looking over my shoulder.
 I was thrown off the jet ski and hit the water very hard with my head.
 It was like hitting concrete.
 The pain was instant in my neck.
 At the hospital the CT scan did show rotation in my cervical neck and the doctor said I had a sprained neck and to seek treatment.